Overview

 • Maintain strong and effective relationships within TWHF.

-In order for the shared model of governance to be effective for TWHF and the schools, it is essential that there is effective communication between the trustee board, the LGBs, chairs groups, Headteachers, the central team, and the executive leadership team.
+For the shared model of governance to be effective for TWHF and the schools, it is essential that there is effective communication between the board of trustees, the LGCs, chairs groups, principals, the central team, and the executive leadership team.

 Minutes are available on request from the school office.